 In floating dome plants, the gas container floats in the slurry.
 The gas container gradually rises up as biogas is produced, and sinks back down as the biogas is used.

-A biogas plant needs some methane-producing bacteria to get it started.
-Once the plant is producing biogas, the bacteria reproduce and keep the process going.
+A biogas plant needs some methane-producing bacteria to get it started, but once it is producing biogas the bacteria reproduce and keep the process going.
 Cattle dung contains suitable bacteria, and a small amount of cattle dung is often used as the ‘starter’ for a biogas plant, even when it is not the main feedstock.

 How biogas plants are used

-Biogas plants can work well for many years, provided that they are constructed well and checked regularly.
+Biogas plants can work for many years, provided that they are constructed well and checked regularly.
 If the plant is made from masonry, care must be taken to make sure that the structure is water-tight and gas-tight.
-The slurry needs to be kept at a temperature of about 35oC for the bacteria to work effectively, and feedstock must be added regularly so that they continue to multiply.
+The slurry needs to be kept at a temperature of about 35°C for the bacteria to work effectively, so away from the tropics some of the gas produced may be needed to heat the plant.
+In all plants, feedstock must be added regularly so that the bacteria continue to multiply.

 What are the benefits of using biogas?

-The immediate benefit of biogas is replacing other fuels for cooking.
-In rural areas, biogas usually replaces fuelwood, which is often in short supply.
-Studies by BSP-Nepal show that households with biogas plants save three hours per day on average, because collecting dung and feeding it to a biogas plant takes much less time than collecting fuelwood and preparing a cooking fire.
+Using biogas also saves valuable time, because collecting manure and feeding it to a biogas plant is much less time consuming than collecting wood and preparing a cooking fire.
+Studies by BSP-Nepal found that households with biogas plants save three hours per day on average, and women benefit most.
 Biogas is available whenever it is needed and cooks food quickly, so it is easier to prepare hot food before children go to school.

-Sanitation and hygiene can be improved when human sewage is used as a biogas feedstock.
-The Shaanxi Mothers in China provide household plants based on pig dung, but with a latrine attached as well.
-In Rwanda, the Kigali Institute of Science of Technology has built large biogas plants to manage sewage in prisons, which has improved prison hygiene and reduced pollution of nearby land where raw sewage used to be discharged.
+Biogas plants that use human sewage improve hygiene and sanitation as well as providing cooking fuel.
+About two thirds of the cattle-manure plants supplied through BSP-Nepal have a household toilet attached as well, as do many of the pig-manure plants supplied through MARD/SNV.
+In Rwanda, the Kigali Institute of Science of Technology built large biogas plants to manage sewage in prisons, which has improved hygiene and also reduced pollution of nearby land where raw sewage used to be discharged.

 The economic viability of biogas depends on the cost of the fuel being replaced, and whether there are other financial benefits (for instance, avoided waste disposal costs, or income from selling compost).
-For example, BIOTECH plant users can pay back the cost of a plant in about three years through savings in LPG.
+For example, MARD/SNV plant users can pay back the cost of a plant in about four years through savings in LPG, but even more quickly if the reduced need to buy fertiliser is taken into account.

-The potential of biogas plants to reduce greenhouse gases (including methane from uncontrolled dung and sewage management as well as carbon dioxide) means that carbon-offset finance is becoming a significant source of funding.
+The potential of biogas plants to reduce greenhouse gases (including methane from uncontrolled dung and sewage management as well as carbon dioxide) means that carbon-offset finance has been a source of funding for some biogas programmes.

-Biogas plants have huge potential to produce a clean fuel from unhygienic, wet organic waste.
-There are many more rural areas where traditional dung-based plants could be used.
+Biogas plants have huge potential to produce clean fuel from unhygienic, wet organic waste.
+There are many more rural and peri-urban areas where traditional dung-based plants could be used.
 There may be even more potential in towns and cities, where waste disposal and sanitation is becoming an increasing challenge as more people move to urban areas.
+Interest is also growing in the use of larger plants for electricity generation and to supply gas grids